dotnet/apisof.net/docs/upgrade-planner/programmatic-access.md

 # .NET Upgrade Planner Programmatic Access

-I highly recommend that you start with the UI application, which you can find [here].
+I highly recommend that you start with the UI application, which you can find [here][planner-app].
 However, you can also use the NuGet packages in order to query the API catalog and the analysis engine programmatically.

 In order to use it, you'll need to: